A quick guide for people using intermediate care services

 - remain at home when you start to find things more difficult

 - recover after a fall, an acute illness or an operation

 - return home more quickly after a hospital stay.

 Services may have different names.
 There are 4 types that are usually called:

 - bed based.

 How is it different to other health and social care support?

-- Intensive support from a range of professionals.
+- you will receive intensive support from a range of professionals

-- Working with staff to agree your goals (for example making a meal, dressing and putting on make-up) and how to achieve them.
+- you'll work with staff to agree your goals (for example making a meal, dressing and putting on make-up) and how to achieve them

-- Helping you to practise doing things on your own.
+- care staff will help you to practise doing things on your own.